How to Keep a Goal Journal: 7 Tips & Strategies

 6. Write Consistently

 A goal journal is a fantastic tool for achieving goals.
-But it’s not going to get you far if you aren’t consistent.
+But it won’t get you far if you aren’t consistent.

-Remember this is your journal, so write about whatever you want.
+Remember that this is your journal, so write about whatever you want.
 There is no need to sugarcoat anything.
-And don’t worry about grammar, if that bothers you.
+And don’t worry about grammar if that bothers you.

 The key is to focus on regularly getting your thoughts down on paper.
 Just make sure your writing is readable with little conscious effort.